A mother–daughter blog

 - 10 Effortless Outfit Formulas for Busy Midlife Women

-- Midlife Style Reset: How to Love Your Wardrobe Again at 40+
+- The Midlife Style Reset: Love Your Wardrobe Again at 40+

 Hormones, Energy & Wellbeing